-Chart 1: Safeguarding

-Committee Reporting Structure
+Chart 1: Safeguarding Committee Reporting Structure

-- 26. ArtsEd's Board of Trustees take Safeguarding seriously and ensure that they comply with their duties under Safeguarding and associated legislation.
-The Board must have regard to Keeping Children Safe in Education (KCSIE) requirements 'to ensure that the policies, procedures and training in the school are effective and always comply with the law, facilitating a whole-school approach to Safeguarding and child protection both on site and online. - 27.
-The Board of Trustees ensure that the school designates an appropriate senior member of staff (who has status and authority within ArtsEd to carry out their duties, including committing resources and, where appropriate, supporting and directing staff members) to take lead responsibility for child protection and Safeguarding 'individuals at risk' (including 'adults at risk').
-They ensure sufficient funding, time, supervision and support are given to the Designated Institutional Safeguarding Lead (DISL) and the Designated Safeguarding Lead (DSL) to carry out their responsibilities effectively. - 28.
-The Board nominates a Trustee as the Designated Safeguarding Trustee (DST) to take senior responsibility for Safeguarding arrangements at Board level. - 29.
-The DST supports the Institution when liaising with the local authority and/or partner agencieson issues of Safeguarding including child protection and the Safeguarding of 'individuals at risk' (including 'adults at risk').
-In the event of allegations of abuse being made against a Headteacher, Principal and/or any members of the Board of Trustees, the DST will liaise with the local authority and/or partner agencies as required.
+- 29. ArtsEd's Board of Trustees take Safeguarding seriously and ensure that they comply with their duties under Safeguarding and associated legislation.
+The Board must have regard to Keeping Children Safe in Education (KCSIE) requirements 'to ensure that the policies, procedures and training in the school are effective and comply with the law at all times' facilitating a whole-school approach to Safeguarding and child protection both on site and online. - 30.
+The Board of Trustees ensure that the school designates an appropriate senior member of staff (who has status and authority within ArtsEd to carry out their duties, including committing resources and, where appropriate, supporting and directing staff members) to take lead responsibility for child protection and Safeguarding "individuals at risk' (including 'adults at risk').
+They ensure sufficient funding, time, supervision and support are given to the Designated Institutional Safeguarding Lead (DISL) and the Designated Safeguarding Lead (DSL) in order for them to carry out their responsibilities effectively. - 31.
+The Board nominates a Trustee as the Designated Safeguarding Trustee (DST) to take senior responsibility for Safeguarding arrangements at Board level. - 32.
+The DST supports the Institution when liaising with the local authority and/or partner agencies on issues of Safeguarding including child protection and the Safeguarding of 'individuals at risk' (including 'adults at risk').
+In the event of allegations of abuse being made against a Headteacher, Principal and/or any members of the Board of Trustees the DST will liaise with the local authority and/or partner agencies as required.
 For allegations made against the DST, please refer to paragraph 59.

-30. The Board also:
+33. The Board also: